 Christopher Alexander is the interim Chair of the IMHPP, where he works to bring people, research and policy together to make mental health systems fairer, more compassionate and more effective.

 Holding master’s degrees in Public Health Leadership (MPH) and in Ethical Governance & Strategic Risk (MBA), along with specialist postgraduate qualifications in health and social care, research and risk management, Christopher combines academic rigour with real-world practice.
-He is also currently undergoing his Law examinations to qualify as a Chartered Legal Executive - Lawyer, specialising in Mental Capacity and Public Law.
+He is also currently undergoing CMI level 8 doctoral level Diploma in Strategic Direction and Leadership qualifying as a chartered manager.

 I am currently studying for an MSc in Applied Behaviour Analysis with Positive Behavioural Support (PBS) at the Tizard Centre, University of Kent.
 My passion is putting research into practice to achieve real progress in mental health equality within the community.